paymoapp/api/README.md

 <a name="make-request"></a>
 ## Making a request

 The API base URL is `https://app.paymoapp.com/api/`.
-It is **SSL only**.
+It is **SSL/TLS 1.2 only**.
 There is no way to use the API over unsecure http:// protocol.

 An example request using `curl` for retrieving the list of clients may look like this: